ayoton/ayovue/docs/docs/select.md

 :::

-## With label and value as function
+## With label, value & isDisabled as function

 Selected Country: {{objectSelectedCountry}}